 On the Road (1957) Jack Kerouac

 Now we've talked frequently about the modular nature of the various OSR clones on the market these days.
 But sometimes its all about going back to the well.
 There seems to be a variation of the idea that with a certain world the elements of standard Dungeons & Dragons exist.
 Elves & Dwarves exist & all goes about its business.
 But dipping back down the well of original Dungeons & Dragons has its place.
 Sometimes you've got to go back to it.
 From the introduction to the 1973 original Dungeons & Dragons set; "These rules are strictly fantasy.
-Those wargamers who lack imagination, those who don't care for Burroughs' Martian adventures where John Carter is groping through black pits, who feel no thrill upon reading Howard's Conan saga, who do not enjoy the de Camp & Pratt fantasies or Fritz Leiber's Fafhrd and the Gray Mouser pitting their swords against evil sorceries will not be likely to find DUNGEONS and DRAGONS to their taste.
-But those whose imaginations know no bounds will find that these rules are the answer to their prayers.
-With this last bit of advice we invite you to read on and enjoy a "world" where the fantastic is fact and magic really works!"
+Those wargamers who lack imagination, those who don't care for

 This blog post is going to pick up right where this one leaves off.

 This is a game of imagination & sometimes you go back to the well so to speak & often times I rely on the weird & infact trust in it.
 The Lamentations of the Flame Princess rpg Referee book has an entire section devoted to the weird tale; "The main thing that separates a Weird Tale from a conventional horror story is the forces completely out of the control of those who encounter them.
 A thing that cannot be explained, cannot be defeated, cannot be solved.
 This is easy to do in a story, as the writer can easily manipulate the entire tale in order to serve the purpose of inducing the reader to feel as the writer wishes.
 In a role-playing game, this is not so simple.
-Player charaƎers must have agency.
+Player charaĆers must have agency.
 They cannot be puppets or mere observers to events.
 The Referee is not telling a story (this must be stressed as often as possible), but presenting an environment and situations within that environment.
 The story is the summation of what happens during play"

 The weird & the weird tales elements of play frequently seem to bleed over into each other during play.
 Players can do far more for creating the heavy lifting of the presenting the weird to a campaign then we as dungeon masters can often presents.
 But with a supernatural game the lines between weird tales Pulp & the occult blurr.
 They twist with the enviroments of the dread not necessarily horror but the weirdness of dread.

 Nightshift Veterans of the Supernatural Wars & Age of Conan both by Jason Vey both have many of these same elements within them.
 Campaigns using these two might cross paths with the a more conventional old school campaign setting such as the Wilderlands of High Fantasy.
 Because of the fact that Sword & Sorcery thrives on the very elements that we over the last couple of months on this blog have been concerning ourselves with.
 While naturalists, sages, & the like concern themselves trying to classify every harpy & monster.
 The weird simply looks at them & laughs.
 Why?!
 Because chaos & entropy are the handmaidens of mutation or worse.
 You don't need an Advanced Dungeons & Dragons Monster Manual you need to make things weird.
-The occult tech that we talked about earlier today from '
+The occult tech that we talked about earlier today from ' The Legacy of Lum The Mad & Leuk-O In Greyhawk & The Wilderlands of High Fantasy' is bleeding over into our reality at the very edges.
+These edges are exploited by others.
+The wizards, mutants, & cranks from a dozen realities.

 “Treasures are not won by care and forethought but by swift slaying and reckless attack.”